Skip to content

 Cross-account S3 access

-Given that you have a streaming agent set up in one AWS account (let's call it Account A), it's possible to load your change data into an S3 bucket in another account (let's call this one Account B).
-To do this, you must configure the following access permissions for your agent task role in your bucket policy.
+If you have a Streaming agent set up in one AWS account (referred to as Account A), you can load change data into an S3 bucket in another AWS account (referred to as Account B).
+To enable this, configure the following access permissions for your agent task role in the bucket policy:

 • Allow GetBucketLocation and ListBucket on your bucket.